 To achieve market acceptance for our products, we must effectively anticipate, and adapt in a timely manner to, customer requirements and offer products and services that meet changing customer demands.
 Prospective customers may require product features and capabilities that our current products do not have.
 The introduction of new or enhanced products also requires that we carefully manage the transition from older products in order to minimize disruption in customer ordering patterns and ensure that adequate supplies of new products can be delivered to meet anticipated customer demand.
-If we fail to develop products and offer services that satisfy customer requirements or if we fail to effectively manage the transition from older products would be seriously harmed and we may lose current and prospective customers.
+If we fail to develop products and offer services that satisfy customer requirements or if we fail to effectively manage the transition from older products, our ability to create or increase demand for our products would be seriously harmed and we may lose current and prospective customers.

 Many of our customers will require that our products be designed to interface with their existing networks, each of which may have different specifications.
 Issues caused by an unanticipated lack of interoperability may result in significant warranty, support and repair costs, divert the attention of our engineering personnel from our hardware and software development efforts and cause significant customer relations problems.
 If our products do not interoperate with those of our customers' networks, installations could be delayed or orders for our products could be canceled, which would seriously harm our gross margins and result in loss of revenues or customers.
 Additionally, our customers may decide to devote a significant portion of their budgets to evolving technology as they consider national or worldwide build-outs.
-Therefore, if the demand for our products, our revenues will not grow.
+Therefore, if the demand for our products is not strong and if our target customers do not adopt, purchase and successfully deploy our current or planned products, our revenues will not grow.